edersonmelo/edersonmelo/README.md

 :compass: I'm a Leadership Specialist, Solutions and Software Architect, Software Engineer, 4x Oracle Certified, AI & Data, Frontend and DevOps with over 20 years of experience..

-🤖 Front end and development in Machine Learning, GenAI & LLM and Blockchain.

 🦙 Founder and Community Manager at Llama Brasil

 ## Get in touch